 Kent's team has experienced tremendous success in the classroom as well.
 During the 2012-13 season the team finished with a 3.45 team GPA placing the 23 nationally in DIII.
 In 2013-14 they again earned a team GPA above 3.4 which placed them in with the top academic teams in the country for the second year in a row.
 In 2015-16, UC Santa Cruz was the only team in the entire NCAA through all divisions to make the NCAA Tournament AND finish in the top five academically.

-Prior to taking over at UCSC in 2009, Todd was at Seattle University where he spent two seasons as an assistant coach helping the team to an overall record of 46-20.
-During his second season at Seattle U the team finished 20-9 during their first year transitioning to DI.
-Todd was at La Salle High School in Yakima, Washington prior to Seattle where he was the Dean of Students, a teacher, and the head girls Basketball Coach.
+Prior to taking over at UCSC in 2009, Todd spent two seasons as an assistant coach at Seattle University, where he helped the team to an overall record of 46-20.
+During his second season at Seattle U, the team finished 20-9 during their first year transitioning to DI.
+Todd was at La Salle High School in Yakima, Washington prior to Seattle where he was the Dean of Students, a teacher, and head girls Basketball Coach.
 In five seasons at La Salle he compiled a record of 106-23.
 He led his team to a class B State Championship in 2006 and was named Seattle Times Washington State B Girls Coach of the Year.
 He was awarded the same honor in 2007 as well when he led his team to a state runner-up finish.
 Todd was also the coach of the Eastern Washington All-State Girls Team in the summers of 2006 and 2007.
 He has also made coaching stops at Highland HS, Rosalia HS, Lind HS, and South Puget Sound Community College.